Vets-Who-Code/course-development-guide/README.md

 This also provides us an opportunity when designing a course to make sure we are only including lessons where we've evaluated the trade-offs and decided the lessons will be valued by the learners.

 #### Course Goals
+Course goals provide a high-level overview of what the learner will be able to accomplish once they've completed the course.
+The goals should be knowledge or skill-oriented and should be specific, observable, and measurable.

+For VWC, the course goals are based on job descriptions and feedback from hiring managers in support of our larger organizational goals.

 #### Prerequisites
 What other courses or skills do students need to complete the course.